MATERIALS: PETFOOD AND ANIMAL FEED

 After 24 hours of wetting, the clumps were tested using their Texture Analyser with a 3 point bend test and recording the maximum force before break to describe the strength of each clump and the effect each composition.

-Another type of pet chew product includes those specially designed to address oral care problems.
-Many of these products are based on hard textures that require repeated chewing for efficacy.
+Dental health is a growing and diverse sector in the pet industry with many new product lines in foods, dental hygiene, toys and accessories, particularly for dogs.
+Many oral care pet chew products are based on hard textures that require repeated chewing for efficacy.
 While such products may offer teeth cleaning functions, in many cases they pose risks to dogs either from physical injury such as gum injury, teeth fracture, or blockage of the digestive system.

-Mars Incorporated have used their TA.HDi Texture Analyser to file a patent for an invention directed to a pet chew product and method of modulating the textural characteristics of such products.
+Mars Incorporated have used their TA.HDplus Texture Analyser at Waltham Petcare to file a patent for an invention directed to a pet chew product and method of modulating the textural characteristics of such products.
 The product is an edible pet chew configured for consumption by a pet, having a twisted body formed of edible material.
 The twisted body of this product has enhanced textural characteristics in comparison to an untwisted body formed of the same material.

 Materials: How to test resistive force sensors for robotics design